First Time User? Sign Up Now

 PDQ is a service of the NCI.
 The NCI is part of the National Institutes of Health (NIH).
 NIH is the federal government's center of biomedical research.
 The PDQ summaries are based on an independent review of the medical literature.
 They are not policy statements of the NCI or the NIH.

 Purpose of This Summary

-This PDQ cancer information summary has current information about the treatment of malignant mesothelioma.
+This PDQ cancer information summary has current information about the treatment of adult malignant mesothelioma.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.